mlaursen/react-md/packages/icon/README.md

 <!-- PROPS_START -->
 ## Prop Types
 ### FontIcon
+The `FontIcon` component is used for rendering a font-icon library's icon.
+The default is to use the `material-icons` library, but others can be used as well.

+If you are using another font icon library that does not always create icons with a perfect 1:1 scale (such as font awesome), it is recommended to use the `forceSize` and `forceFontSize` props to fix the sizing issues.

 > Note: Required props will have an asterisk (*) after their name.